Are You Working Smart To Stay Pain-Free On Your Construction Site?

 I've already explained how bad prolonged periods of sitting are for you.

 And for the professional drivers among you I apologise in advance for being the bearer of yet more bad news.

 But prolonged sitting behind the wheel of a vehicle is even worse!

-Because not only do you get the compressed vertabrae, weakened muscles and awkward posture problems from regular sitting.
+Because not only do you get the compressed vertabrae, weakened core muscles, and awkward posture problems from sitting down.

 And that combo is a nightmare!

-Because your body absorbs these vibrations as you drive, adding even more strain on your already compressed spinal discs.
+Because your body absorbs these vibrations as you drive, adding even more pressure and strain on to your already compressed spinal discs.

-In fact, people regularly exposed to whole body vibrations have been found to be 4 times more likely to develop lower back pain (64).
+In fact, people regularly exposed to whole body vibrations have been found to be 4 times more likely to develop lower back pain.